 ~Flow is a tide-mill - a floating building on the River Tyne that generates its own power using a tidal water wheel.
 (NKA in collaboration with Ed Carter and The Owl Project)

-40,000 people visited Flow during 2012.
-It was commission by the UK Arts Councilas part of Artists Taking the Lead, a series of large-scale public art projects celebrating the London 2012 Olympic and Paralympic Games.
-The tide mill mill houses a series of wooden musical machines powered by a 4.5m waterwheel, which respond to the constantly changing environment of the tidal river.
+The installation attracted 40,000 visitors on board over the summer of 2012.
+It was commissioned by the UK Arts Council as part of Artists Taking the Lead, a series of large-scale public art projects celebrating the London 2012 Olympic and Paralympic Games.
+The tide mill houses a series of wooden musical machines powered by a 4.5m waterwheel, which responds the ebb and flow of the river.

 ~Flow spans artforms, blending contemporary and traditional methods of construction, combining sculpture, cutting edge technology, hand crafted wooden instruments, architecture, precision engineering and electronic music to create an astonishing audio-visual public artwork.
 The sounds created by each instrument can also be manipulated by visitors inside the mill house.